jython/devguide/pullrequest.rst

      git rebase upstream/master
      git push --force origin <branch-name>

-* Finally go on :samp:`https://github.com/{<your-username>}/cpython`: you will see a box with the branch you just pushed and a green button that allows you to create a pull request against the official CPython repository.
+* Finally go on :samp:`https://github.com/{<your-username>}/jython`: you will see a box with the branch you just pushed and a green button that allows you to create a pull request against the official Jython repository.

 * When people start adding review comments, you can address them by switching to your branch, making more changes, committing them, and pushing them to